 That’s the way it was for Nishant Daruka T’13.
 The object of his desire was Israel.
 “The place captivated me,” he said.
 “To have a country that small, and per capita, it produces the highest number of companies listed on Nasdaq?
 To me, that was incredible.”
-So when he heard that professor Adam Kleinbaum and the Center for Global Business and Government were organizing a Learning Expedition to Israel in March of 2013, Daruka signed up right away.
-Tuck’s Learning Expeditions are half-term elective courses designed to put students into the business environment of a foreign country.
+So when he heard that professor Adam Kleinbaum and the Center for Global Business and Government were organizing a Global Insight Expedition to Israel in March of 2013, Daruka signed up right away.
+Tuck’s Global Insight Expeditions are half-term elective courses designed to put students into the business environment of a foreign country.
 Faculty, alumni, and local experts act as their guides on the ground, while students visit companies, governments, and nonprofits, along with cultural sites.
 The experience could be described as business tourism with VIP access.
-Learning Expeditions have taken students all over the world, from Brazil and India to South Africa and Japan.
+Global Insight Expeditions have taken students all over the world, from Brazil and India to South Africa and Japan.

 What explains Israel’s high rate of innovation?
 Based on his visits to Intel, IBM, Teva Pharmaceuticals, and Better Place, Daruka sums it up in one Yiddish word: chutzpah.
 The Oxford American Dictionary defines it as “shameless audacity,” but for Daruka it was more about the will to succeed despite the obstacles.
 “Management depends a lot on the psyche of the people,” he said, “the culture of the place where you grew up or were educated.
 Western countries rely more on structure and system to get things done.
 In Israel, despite a lack of those systems in place, and even with its political struggles, people get things done by sheer chutzpah.
 From a management perspective, that was the No. 1 highlight for me.”

 Cultural intrigue also held sway over Ellen Cory T’14.
 Unlike Daruka, however, Cory’s desire to travel with Tuck came from a demanding experience working with Chinese suppliers during her career with The Boston Consulting Group.
-The Learning Expedition to China with professor Peter Golder was a good chance to understand what drove the challenges and how best to address them.
+The Global Insight Expedition to China with professor Peter Golder was a good chance to understand what drove the challenges and how best to address them.